 For the first time in the history of the Birds NZ Atlas scheme, in partnership with the Cornell Lab of Ornithology, the New Zealand Bird Atlas will be a digital first project with checklists being submitted directly into the eBird app or eBird website. eBird offers real-time data entry and outputs, so you’ll be able to follow along with results throughout the five year scheme.

 This ground breaking project will become the go-to authority on the state of New Zealand birds providing up to the hour data that will guide and influence national and regional government conservation policy planning for decades to come.
-New Zealand Bird Atlas provides every New Zealander the chance to help our unique bird species.
+The New Zealand Bird Atlas provides every New Zealander the chance to help our unique bird species in Aotearoa.

 Learn how you can get involved here.

 Contact the Atlas team here.

 Download the eBird app for Android devices, using the QR Code below: